museum4punkt0/PMR-Victoria/README.md

 The application is automatically recording a 6 DOF coordinate list in a speed of 20 samples per second.
 The logfile can be accessed via Hololens Device Portal in the application folder.

 ## Use (Unity)
 When testing the application in Unity, voice commands can be startet via number keys.
-The '1' Key will start the guided mode, '2' Un-guided, and '3' mixed initiative mode.
-To avoid waiting times during content play the 'q' Key can be pressed to allow premature content selection.
-However, guide formats gan also beselected via configuration menu buttons 'A', 'B', 'C' similar to the use when deployed on HoloLens.
+The '1' key will start the guided mode, '2' Un-guided, and '3' mixed initiative mode.
+To avoid waiting times during content play the 'q' key can be pressed to allow premature content selection.
+However, guide formats gan also be selected via 'configuration menu' buttons 'A', 'B', 'C' similar to the use when deployed on HoloLens.

 ## Acknowledgment
 Prof. Dr. rer. nat.
 Claudia Müller-Birn (FU-Berlin)<br>